sgchun/nps/README.md

      **Note: true prediction accuracy has be measured in independent out-of-sample validation cohort.**

    * `npsR/nps_plot_shrinkage.R` plots the overall curve of GWAS effect sizes re-weighted by per-partition shrinkage.
-The plot of NPS shrinkage curves will be saved in a pdf file specified by the second argument (`Test1.nps.pdf`).
+The plot of NPS shrinkage curves will be saved in a pdf file specified by the second argument (`Test1.nps.pdf`) [See the plot](https://github.com/sgchun/nps/blob/master/testdata/Test1.nps.pdf).
      ```
      Rscript npsR/nps_plot_shrinkage.R testdata/Test1/npsdat/ Test1.nps.pdf 0 20 40 60
      ```

-     For test case #1, see [(Test1.nps.pdf)](https://github.com/sgchun/nps/blob/master/testdata/Test1.nps.pdf).

 8. **Convert back to per-SNP effect sizes.** The re-weighted effect sizes should be converted back to the original per-SNP space from the eigenlocus space.
 The first argument is the NPS data directory (`testdata/Test1/npsdat/`) and the second argument is the window shift (`0`, `20`, `40` or `60`):
    ```bash